-Originally a “gentleman’s farm,” Muscoot is comprised of the original barns and farm buildings, including the main house, dairy barn, ice house, corn crib, wagon shed, farm museum, vegetable garden, and 7 miles of diverse hiking trails.
+Originally a 'gentleman’s farm,” Muscoot is comprised of the original barns and farm buildings, including the main house, dairy barn, ice house, corn crib, wagon shed, farm museum, blacksmith shop, and 7 miles of diverse hiking trails.
 It is home to cows, sheep, goats, turkeys, chickens, horses, and pigs (visit the newborn animals in the spring for a special treat).
 Muscoot also offers a variety of programs and special events for families throughout the year, including a farmers market (10am-3pm every Sunday from May through October).
 Group tours are available, and farmyard visits and hayrides are available by reservation.
 Public hayrides are offered on Sunday afternoons ($2), weather permitting, May through October.
 Young Farmer’s Camp Program (grades 1-8) during summer gives children the opportunity to learn about the farm and the animals that reside on Muscoot.
 Children will collect eggs, milk cows, groom animals, and bake traditional Muscoot recipes.

 Read Wildlife Sanctuary and Nature Center

 Hours: Trails open daily dawn to dusk; nature center hours 9am-4pm Tuesday-Saturday

 Three miles of trails navigate through the 179-acre sanctuary, which is full of diverse marine life, both plants and animals.
 The park also has views of Long Island Sound and Manursing Lake and a nature center building.
 Educational programs are offered through the nature center.
 Please call or visit the website for updates.

 873 Boston Post Road, Rye

 Hours: Trails open daily dawn to dusk; nature center hours 10am-4pm, Tuesday-Saturday

 Information for the season was not available at press time.
 Please call or visit the website for details.